-To conclude, medication can be a good way to combat your dog’s anxiety if it is becoming a debilitating facet of their everyday life.
-However, it pays to be aware of the potential dangers and pitfalls of using anti-anxiety medications, as well as the threat posed by drugs that have not been prescribed by a veterinary professional.
-Commonly, your vet will try to encourage the use of behavioral therapy and slow exposure to stress factors in order to help your dog overcome its problems by itself, with a pharmaceutical solution being a last resort.
-As always, it is best practice to consult with a vet before deciding that your dog is suffering from a particular problem and trying to pursue a course of treatment.
+To conclude, medication can be a good way to combat your dog’s anxiety if it's a debilitating part of their everyday life.
+However, it pays to be aware of the potential dangers and pitfalls of using medicine to calm dogs, as well as the threat posed by drugs that have not been prescribed by a veterinary professional, particularly over the counter sedatives for dogs.
+Commonly, your vet will try to encourage the use of behavioral therapy and slow exposure to stress factors in order to help your dog overcome their problems by themselves.
+Pharmaceutical solutions are typically a last resort.
+As always, it's best practice to consult with a vet before deciding that your stressed or hyper dog needs medication.